Main dealer car servicing – a complete guide

 A full service is likely to take a few hours, so it might be more convenient to drop the car off and return later.
 Several times during a car’s life, it may also require a major service to replace parts like the cambelt, which is a much more complex (and expensive) task and will usually require you to leave your car at the garage all day or overnight.
 Not all garages provide a courtesy car, so you may need to ask before booking, or make alternative transport arrangements.

 It’s possible that additional issues can also be discovered during a routine service, so it’s important to ask the garage to contact you before going ahead with extra repairs.
-Not only will this make you aware there could be a delay, you will also need to be notified of extra costs.
+Not only will this make you aware there could be a delay, you will also be notified of extra costs.

 How often should you service your car?